 Cities, Migration and Global Interdependence (MA)

 Do you want to explain the refugee crisis?
 The economic crisis?
 Persistent inequality (according to gender, class, ethnicity, sexuality)?
 Crime and urbanisation?
-In this master’s programme you will focus on processes that are subjects of heated current societal and political debates.
+In this History master’s degree you will focus on processes that are subjects of heated current societal and political debates.
 You will study them from a comparative and historical perspective (covering the period 1500 until today) and place them in the wider frameworks of the development of trade networks, the emergence of multinationals, economic growth and stagnation, and regional unification.

 Choose from three specialisations

 The Cities, Migration and Global Interdependence programme offers three specialisations:

 - The Cities, Migration and Global Interdependence general programme is focused on urbanisation, migration and economic development in a global and comparative context.